Mmmmm….this is one of my favorite autumn chili recipes!

 - Won’t the miso give the chili an undesirable Asian flavor?
 Nope!
 Not if you use the “Mellow While Miso”.
-Of course you can always use organic vegetable broth instead, but the miso is a great source of probiotics.
+Of course you can always use organic vegetable broth instead, but the miso is a great source of dairy-free probiotics.
 Look for Miso Master brand miso paste in the refrigerated section of your natural foods store.

 - Can I substitute extra virgin olive oil for the coconut oil?
 Yes, it really won’t affect the flavor much at all.
 Note: it is very important to buy a superior quality extra virgin coconut oil, such as Barlean’s, otherwise your recipes will have an undesirable coconut-y flavor.